 Scientists from Department of Stem Cell Biology secured financing from EU structural funds (615053 Eur) for a new 4-year (2017-2021) project ,,Development of a new human pluripotent stem cell-based reporter assays for testing of anti-inflammatory and anti-oxidative properties of exosomes‘‘.
-Gene editing technologies will be used for generation of human inducible pluripotent stem cells (iPSC) NFkB and NRF2/1 reporter cell lines for testing of anti-inflammatory and anti-oxidative properties of exosomes.
-These iPSC NFkB and NRF2/1 reporter lines can also be used for preclinical screening of other relevant pharmacological tools.
+Gene editing technologies will be used to generate human inducible pluripotent stem cells (iPSC) NFkB and NRF2/1 reporter cell lines to test anti-inflammatory and anti-oxidative properties of exosomes.
+These iPSC NFkB and NRF2/1 reporter lines can be used for preclinical screening of other relevant pharmacological tools.
 Several scientific publications will be prepared and submitted to the international journals with high impact factor.
-International patent application for newly created cell lines will be prepared and submitted to the patent office.
+There will be application for international patent of newly created cell lines.

 We expect that results obtained during the project will contribute to the development of stem cell technologies in Lithuania, as well as the development and implementation of new cell therapy protocols.

 MODELLING ALZHEIMER’S DISEASE IN VITRO

-New technologies that emerged during the last decade allow generation of patient-specific iPSCs that can be subsequently differentiated into virtually all cell types. iPSCs can also be used for disease modelling and as a novel drug screening platforms opening up new opportunities for the bio-pharmaceutical industry.
+New technologies that emerged during the last decade allow to generate patient-specific iPSCs. iPSCs can be used to develop disease model.
+A novel drug screening platforms open up new opportunities for the bio-pharmaceutical industry.

 Progress in understanding Alzheimer’s disease (AD) has been hindered by a lack of suitable disease models, reflected in an inability to translate results from animal studies to successful human therapies.
 We are currently running project ,,In vitro modelling of human blood brain barrier pathology in Alzheimer’s disease‘‘.
 This project was financed from the EU structural funds (599459 Eur) and is implemented under The Global Grant measure.